-What can a student do when the pharmacy team are busy?
+What can a student do when the pharmacy team is busy?

-There will be times during the student's placement when the pharmacy/department becomes busy, and the pharmacy team are not immediately available to answer student questions or direct the student's activities.
-Students could take advantage of these times to complete their workbook.
+There will be times during the student's placement when the pharmacy/department becomes busy, and members of the pharmacy team are not immediately available to answer student questions or direct the student's activities.
+Students could take advantage of these times to complete their placement workbook.
 Some students may complete their compulsory learning activities quite quickly and be eager to avail of additional supervised learning opportunities.

-APPEL suggests setting an agreed list of learning opportunities at student induction, to encourage and enable the student to direct themselves in their learning at busy times and make the most of the valuable experience they can gain in your pharmacy/department.
-Students with no previous experience in a pharmacy environment may find it more difficult to identify self-directed learning opportunities.
+APPEL suggests setting an agreed list of learning opportunities at student induction to encourage and enable the student to direct themselves in their learning at busy times and make the most of the valuable experience they can gain in your pharmacy/department.
+Students with no previous experience in a pharmacy may find it difficult to be proactive in the unfamiliar environment of a pharmacy/department.
+They will benefit from help in identifying selfdirected learning opportunities.

 The following are suggested learning opportunities the student could undertake.
-Please note all these activities are suggestions only, and that students should be appropriately supervised at all times in the pharmacy.
+Please note all these activities are suggestions only and may or may not be suitable activities for a student in your workplace.
+Students should be appropriately supervised at all times in the pharmacy.